KhaimovMR/SkypeDBusController/README.md

 LIST OF PARAMETERS:

-showContacts login      - shows/hides Skype's Contacts window. <login> is your
+show <login>      - shows/hides Skype's Contacts window. <login> is your
                     skype login, that usually prefixes Contacts window.

-recentChat              - shows a window with recently participated chat
+recent            - shows a window with recently participated chat

-missedChat         - opens a window with first missed message
+missed            - opens a window with first missed message

-pickUp                  - picks up an incoming call
+pick-up           - picks up an incoming call

-hangUp               - hangs up all incoming calls (including calls on the hold)
+hang-up           - hangs up all incoming calls (including calls on the hold)

-manualMode              - lets you manually send a DBus command to a running Skype process
+manual-mode       - lets you manually send a DBus command to a running Skype process

 EXAMPLES:
-- To run script from it's custom directory ./skypedbuscontrol.py recentChat
+- To run script from it's custom directory ./skypedbuscontrol.py recent
-- To run script when it's already in the /usr/bin/ or ~/bin/ directory skypedbuscontrol.py pickUp skypedbuscontrol.py showContacts myskypelogin
+- To run script when it's already in the /usr/bin/ or ~/bin/ directory skypedbuscontrol.py pick-up skypedbuscontrol.py show myskypelogin